-FIFA has invited world football stakeholders to a meeting on March 5 in Zurich to discuss when clubs must release players for national team matches from 2015 through the 2022 World Cup in Qatar.
+FIFA has invited world soccer stakeholders to a March 5 meeting in Zurich to discuss when clubs must release players for national team matches from 2015 through the 2022 World Cup in Qatar.

-The 200-member group of clubs said Friday that chairman Karl-Heinz Rummenigge and general secretary Michele Centenaro declined their invitations.
+The 200-member group of clubs says chairman Karl-Heinz Rummenigge and general secretary Michele Centenaro declined their invitations.

-The ECA believes FIFA packs the schedule with too many international matches, and won't insure the salary of players injured on national duty.
+The ECA believes FIFA packs the schedule with too many international matches, and won't ensure the salary of players injured on national duty.

-Europe's top clubs will present their own proposals at a Feb.
+Europe's top clubs will present their own calendar proposal at a Feb.
 27-28 meeting in Warsaw, Poland.